epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-04-01-fluxbox-overview.markdown

 As a window manager, Fluxbox has a unique feature.
 It is the <code>tabs</code> feature.

-This guidance doesn't explain these feature below.
+This guidance doesn't explain these features below.
-I rarely use it, but I always think that this is interesting.
+I rarely use it.
+Ity is just, I always think that this is interesting.

 #### Toolbar